Tay Wei Ming: 2008–2011: ASEAN Para Games gold medalists

 Tay made his international debut in 2008 when he took part in the 4th ASEAN Para Games held in Nakhon Ratchasima, Thailand.
 He participated in two disciplines, the BMSTU4 men's singles and doubles events.
 He played well in the singles event and made it to the final where he would lose to Vietnam's Nguyen Van Tai, thus ending his campaign with a silver medal.

 In 2009, Tay bettered his previous achievement at the 5th ASEAN Para Games held in Kuala Lumpur, Malaysia by clinching Singapore's first ever badminton gold in ASEAN Para Games history.
-There, he defeated Vietnam's Tran Minh Nhuan in the final with the score of 19–21, 21–12, 21–14 to made history.
+There, he defeated Vietnam's Tran Minh Nhuan in the final to made history.

 In 2011, Tay successfully defended his BMSTU4 men's singles crown at the 6th ASEAN Para Games held in Surakarta, Indonesia when he beat Tran Minh Nhuan of Vietnam, 14–21, 21–17, 21–8 in the singles final.
-He also won a silver medal in the doubles event when he teamed up with compatriot Kelvin Pung but lost 20–22, 15–21 to Vietnam’s Pham Hong Tuan and Tran Monh Nhuan in the BMSTU4 men's doubles final.
+He also won a silver medal in the doubles event when he teamed up with compatriot Kelvin Pung but lost to Vietnam’s Pham Hong Tuan and Tran Monh Nhuan in the BMSTU4 men's doubles final.

 2012–2014: Asian Para Championships silver and World Para Championships bronze medalists

 At the 2012 Asian Para-Badminton Championship in Yeoju, South Korea, Tay finished the tournament with two silver medals after he lost to Malaysia's Cheah Liek Hou in the SU5 men's singles final and his partner Suhalli Laiman in the SU5 men's doubles final.

 In 2013, Tay clinched two bronze medals on his first outing at the BWF Para-Badminton World Championships in Dortmund, Germany when he came in third in the SU5 men’s singles event and partnered Kelvin Pung to another bronze in the SU5 men’s doubles event.

-In 2014, Tay played at the Indonesia Para-Badminton International and reached the semi-finals of the SU5 men's doubles event before losing to the familiar foes of Cheah Liek Hou and Suhalli Laiman, in two sets, 17–21, 13–21.
-In the SU5 men's singles event, he reached the quarter-final before losing to Indonesia's Suryo Nugroho in three hard fought games, 21–19, 11–21, 7–21.
+In 2014, Tay played at the Indonesia Para-Badminton International and reached the semi-finals of the SU5 men's doubles event before losing to the familiar foes of Cheah Liek Hou and Suhalli Laiman, in two sets.
+In the SU5 men's singles event, he reached the quarter-final before losing to Indonesia's Suryo Nugroho in three hard fought games.
 In October, Tay took part in his first ever Asian Para Games held in Incheon, South Korea.
 He reached the quarter-finals of the SU5 men's doubles event but lose out on a spot in the semis when he and his partner Kelvin Pung lost to the Indian pair of Rakesh Pandey and Raj Kumar.
 In the SU5 men's singles event, he did not advance from the group stage after losing both his group matches.